-As this application is related to lots that are within an approved plan of subdivision, the Township is able to proceed with the removal of Part Lot Control as opposed to proceeding with a consent (severance process through United the Counties of SD&G).
+As this application is related to lots that are within an approved plan of subdivision. the Township is able to proceed with the removal of Part Lot Control as opposed to proceeding with a consent (severance through process the United Counties of SD&G).
 Part lot control enables the quick division of a